hugocornellier/agelapse/README.md

 **Mobile Import Note:** To easily import a large number of photos into the mobile version, create a .zip file containing all files.

+## How Does It Work?

+AgeLapse takes a raw photo, detects a set of landmarks on the person (eyes for face), and applies affine transformations (scale, rotate, translate) so that those anchors land on fixed “goal” coordinates inside a fixed-size canvas.

+The face detection model used by AgeLapse is platform-dependent.
+On Mobile, Google MLKit is used.
+On MacOS, Apple Vision is used.

 ## What's New - Mobile v1.5.2

 ### New Features